willdurand/willdurand.github.io/talks.md

 ---

-Most of my slides are available on [Speaker Deck](https://speakerdeck.com/willdurand), and the sources can be found at:
+Most of my slides are available on [Speaker Deck](https://speakerdeck.com/willdurand).
+The sources can be found at:
 [slides.williamdurand.fr](http://slides.williamdurand.fr/).

 ---